 “It’s not a matter of a waist only.
 Whole upper body measurements are required”.
 He replied keeping his cool.
 With the name belt, I could associate the object that helps to intact our jeans at place.

 Really!
 When our parents start to grow beyond a certain age, we experience a dilemma, for our lives changed forever.
 And this feeling is totally different from the one we have for our grandparents.
 As when we are born, parents are young and energetic humans.
-Grandparents, on the other hand, already the old people.
-As we age further, start caring the older and fragile couple.
+Grandparents, on the other hand, already old people.
+As we age further, start caring for the older and fragile couple.
 While our parents keep nurturing us along with their old parents.

 And in this movie, mom and dad are mostly back grounded and ignored.
 They self-manage their lives along with helping us.
 We never accept them old until they give up.

 Back to mom-in-law’s belt!
 A wooden cage was bought by her son, which was ‘the belt’ she was prescribed.
-Very precise measurements were needed in order to keep her posture upright and prevent further micro fractures of the back-bone.
+Very precise measurements were needed in order to keep her posture upright and prevent further microfractures of the back-bone.

 She was suffering from Osteoporosis!
 That said her bones were no more the toughest and elastic part of the body.
 She was living with brittle, porous and fragile bones.
 That’s why she developed backbone micro fractures.

 Things didn’t stop worsening further.
 She lived with a constant fear of falling due to her drooped and misbalanced posture.
-Hubby dear was supporting specially in reaching her room from the washroom.
-But one day when she fell down, never to stand on her feet again, hardly one feet from her dear son, he couldn’t lend a helping hand to her.
+Hubby dear was supporting especially in reaching her room from the washroom.
+But one day when she fell down, never to stand on her feet again, hardly one foot from her dear son, he couldn’t lend a helping hand to her.
 The ‘belt’ never gave her that support to maintain a proper posture!

 I regret not understanding the woes of an old body then.
 Had I some awareness, how severely Osteoporosis can impact, the character of my story would have been anyone XYZ but she!

-Only reason behind telling you this story here is to spread some awareness for the people in your family.
+The Only reason behind telling you this story here is to spread some awareness for the people in your family.
 Be the Grandparents, in-laws, parents or even neighbours, never hesitate to extend your help with an open heart.
-In this post I have covered everything to protect you and your dear ones from this “bone killer disease”.
+In this post, I have covered everything to protect you and your dear ones from this “bone killer disease”.
 So please don’t cease Reading.
-Pour some milk in a glass and read till end.
+Pour some milk in a glass and read till the end.

 Some of the pics or links in this post can take you to affiliate sites.
 That said, if you buy something I may earn a small commission without costing you a dime.
-Please keep
+Please keep exploring!

 What is Osteoporosis?